Facts About Legal and Industry Requirements

 dangerous goods (i.e., the same categories of goods which require

-in general awareness and security awareness, and, to the
+general awareness and security awareness, and, to the extent they

-extent they specialize in a particular industry, may also provide
+specialize in a particular industry, may also provide "function-specific"

-"function-specific" training (as does GISTnet).
-On the other hand,
+training (as does GISTnet).
+On the other hand, safety training for

 - Alternate airfreight and ocean freight rules: For employees handling